-The University is committed to increasing the awareness of and preventing sexual violence.
-All incoming students and new employees are provided with programming and strategies intended to prevent rape, acquaintance rape, sexual assault, domestic violence, dating violence, and stalking before it occurs through the changing of social norms and other approaches; that includes a clear statement that the University prohibits such acts, their definitions, the definition of consent, options for bystander intervention, information about risk reduction, and our policies and procedures for responding to these incidents.
-The University is currently in the process of designing robust programs and campaigns centered on VAWA prevention and awareness.
-The University plans to launch these programs and campaigns in Fall 2021.
+UP is committed to increasing the awareness of and preventing sexual violence.
+All incoming students and new employees are provided with programming and strategies intended to prevent rape, acquaintance rape, sexual assault, domestic violence, dating violence, and stalking before it occurs through the changing of social norms and other approaches; that includes a clear statement that UP prohibits such acts, their definitions, the definition of consent, options for bystander intervention, information about risk reduction, and our policies and procedures for responding to these incidents.

-The University provides prevention and awareness programs to staff, faculty, and students.
+UP provides prevention and awareness programs to staff, faculty, and students.
 These programs include training in:

-- Alcohol and drug awareness as well as consent and respect in relationships (these modules are provided by Third Millennium)
+- Alcohol and drug awareness as well as consent and respect in relationships (these modules are provided by a third party, within our online orientation)

-- · Freshman orientation
+- · Freshman on-site orientation

 - · Fire drills

 - Title IX

-- Conflict of Interest
+- · Conflict of Interest